workato/custom_connector_docs/README.md

 Records (tickets, leads, items etc.) are called events in a poll.
 A poll trigger constantly executes a poll block for new events at fixed time intervals.
 This time interval depends on a user's subscription (5 or 10 minutes).
 At the same time, it is also able to support pagination.
 This is useful to prevent request timeouts when making requests with large response results.
 A trigger can execute immediate consecutive polls to retrieve events from successive pages.

-There are two types of trigger.
+There are two types of triggers.
 The classic trigger type is used by default if `type` is not specified.
 The other type is called the "paging_desc" trigger, which can be used only for endpoints that provide events sorted in descending order.
 This trigger type has an auto-paging mechanism that lets you build a simple and efficient trigger. (described in detail below)

 A ruby hash is returned in each poll.
 This hash should contain a few keys.
 The array of events, or data, should be passed into the `events` key.
 At the same time, a cursor is saved in `next_page`/`next_poll` (depending on the trigger type).
 This cursor provides information about where the current poll stopped, and used in the next poll.
 A classic type trigger has an additional key `can_poll_more`, which can be defined to conditionally fire immediate polls for multi-page results.